 Crafting a site and content strategy for Ireland’s COVID-19 Tracker app

-As countries take steps to reopen borders and society, it is essential to have robust contact tracing systems in place to slow the spread of coronavirus.
+As countries take steps to reopen borders and society it is essential to have robust contact tracing systems in place to slow the spread of coronavirus.
 The Health Service Executive (HSE) in Ireland commissioned a COVID Tracker mobile app to help speed up contact tracing.
 However, creating the app is only one part of the overall process, another crucial aspect is raising awareness.
 This is where Dept stepped in.
-Together with HSE, we developed the messaging around the app, and designed and built the website and initial social media campaign to promote and explain the app to the entire Irish population.
+Together with HSE, we developed the messaging around the app and designed and built a website and initial social media campaign to promote and explain the app to the entire Irish population.

 Building a scalable website infrastructure in one week

 As Ireland’s public health service provider, the HSE coordinates resources and efforts across eleven regions.
-To help slow the spread of COVID-19 and protect the entire population, the healthcare provider worked with a developer to create a contact tracing app.
+To help slow the spread of Covid-19 and protect the entire population, the healthcare provider worked with an app developer to create a contact tracing app.
 The app harnesses Bluetooth technology to improve and speed up contact tracing.
 The Dept team stepped in to coordinate efforts with the HSE to create a website, write accessible content, and draft social media assets to explain and promote the app to the general public, the media and other stakeholders.

 One week to build a site and campaign raising awareness for Ireland’s Covid-19 Tracker app

 Given the urgency of the project, our designers quickly created a visual identity inspired by the design of the app.
 The goal was to deliver a simple but distinctive suite of digital assets for use across web and social.
 It was crucial that the design be flexible so that it could be adapted across all media channels while not sacrificing brand consistency.
 This is why we choose to go with a more minimalistic website design that complemented the existing COVID-19 public information campaign brand without overwhelming the user.